nohren/trajectory-prediction-team-40/README.md

 # Install dependencies

-If you haven’t created the env yet
+To create the env

 ```
 conda env create -f environment.yml
 conda activate tp
 ```

-If the env already exists, pull the new deps
+To update the env and pull new deps

 ```
 conda env update -f environment.yml